 Papaya salad shops

 Most Thai people’s favorite food is som tum – green papaya salad.
 Unripe papayas are julienned or hacked off in thin slices making a fairly bland but nicely crunchy vegetable.
-This is mixed in a deep wooden mortar with various ingredients to make a salad that is a mix of savory, sour, spicy and sweet.
+This is mixed in a deep wooden or ceramic mortar with various ingredients to make a salad that is a mix of savory, sour, spicy and sweet.
 Everyone likes theirs different and there’s no limit to the combinations you can order.
 You can ask for more or less spicy, sour, or any other flavor.
 Any type will have fish sauce, palm sugar, and spicy birds-eye chilis unless you specify otherwise.

 Papaya salad places will have the same type of glass case as noodle and stir fry restaurants, but inside there will be green papayas, a bunch of smallish tomatoes, and possibly some cucumbers and corn.
 Behind this will be at least one large mortar and pestle.

 The most common ways to serve som tum are:

 - som tum Thai – served with a few tomato halves, a bit of julienned carrot, pieces of long bean, peanuts, and small dried shrimp.
 The least adventurous eaters should order this one and ask for no shrimp by saying mai sai goong heng.